particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Updated Postman files 2024-05-17

+The files to using the Particle cloud API from Postman have been updated, and are now generated automatically from the Cloud API definitions.
+They were previously manually generated.

+### Updated cloud API docs 2024-05-16

+The [cloud API documentation](/reference/cloud-apis/api/) has been updated to make it more consistent.

 ### Device group name limits 2024-05-15

 Added the limits for device group names to the [device group page](/getting-started/console/device-groups/): Group names can consist of the letters a - z, numbers 0-9, hyphen, and underscore.
 The maximum length of a group name is 64 characters.